Nuclear Materials Transportation Overview

 Regional coordination groups and non-profit agencies play a vital role in the planning for and oversight of transportation involving radioactive and nuclear waste and materials.
 The Colorado State Patrol serves on several committees that work not only at a regional level but on a national level to promote the safe transportation of radioactive and nuclear materials and waste across the nation:

 - Western Governors’ Association – WIPP Transportation Technical Advisory Group.
 This group is primarily involved in regional matters involving the transportation of transuranic waste to the Waste Isolation Pilot Plant.

 - Western Interstate Energy Board – High-Level Radioactive Waste Committee.
 This committee works on transportation planning matters dealing with the future movement of commercial spent nuclear fuel either to interim storage or final disposal.
-This is of particular interest to the citizens of Colorado because it concerns the future transportation of commercial spent nuclear fuel currently in interim storage at the Ft.
-St. Vrain Independent Spent Fuel Storage Installation near Platteville, CO.
+This is of particular interest to the citizens of Colorado because it concerns the future transportation of commercial spent nuclear fuel currently in interim storage at the Fort St. Vrain Independent Spent Fuel Storage Installation near Platteville, CO.

-- Commercial Vehicle Safety Alliance – Hazardous Materials Committee and Level VI Committee.
+- Commercial Vehicle Safety Alliance – Hazardous Materials Committee and Level VI Inspections Committee.
 These committees are dedicated to promoting safety of commercial motor vehicles that are transporting hazardous materials including radiological and nuclear materials by providing leadership to enforcement, industry and policy makers.

 There are a number of radiological and nuclear waste streams that are in transportation across the nation.
 The primary modes of transportation are highway and rail.
 The Colorado State Patrol works in collaboration with a number of federal agencies to assure the cooperative planning for the safe transportation of radioactive and nuclear material and waste through Colorado, the western states, and across the nation.
 These agencies include: